Edouard-Legoupil/Humanitarian-Survey-analysis/README.md

 > Example from a course on interactive data visualization using leaflet

-> Chapter 1 - Setting Up Interactive Web Maps
+> Chapter 1 - Setting Up the Project
 >   * Lesson 1.1 - Introduction to leaflet
 >     * A learning objective: Create a basic interactive web map in R using the `leaflet` and `htmlwidgets` packages.
 >     * Some functions introduced/used: `leaflet()`, `addTiles()`, `%>%`